PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Introduction

 \section{Introduction}

 The exponential growth of modern datasets poses a fundamental challenge: how to reduce data volume while preserving both statistical fidelity and structural integrity.
 Conventional sampling strategies, although effective for data reduction, often compromise representativeness, distort key distributions, and degrade the performance of downstream models.
-To address these limitations, we propose PCA-QS, a principled framework for subsampling that preserves the intrinsic structure of complex datasets.
+To address these limitations, we propose Principal Component Analysis-guided Quantile Sampling (PCA-QS), a principled framework for subsampling that preserves the intrinsic structure of complex datasets.

 In contrast to conventional PCA, which projects data into a lower-dimensional subspace—often sacrificing interpretability—PCA-QS retains the full original feature space.
 Instead, it leverages the leading principal components purely as structural guides to define a quantile-based stratification scheme.
 Sampling is then conducted within these quantile strata, ensuring that the selected subset faithfully captures major variance patterns, distributional characteristics, and the underlying geometric structure of the data.